plantphys/spectratrait/vignettes/reseco_leafN_bootstrap_plsr_example.md

 par(mfrow=c(1,1))
 ```

-### Step 10.
-Use permutation to determine the optimal number of components
+### Use permutation to determine optimal number of components

 ``` r
 ### Use permutation to determine the optimal number of components